01 of 08

 Mkhuze is also renowned as one of Southern Africa’s best birding spots.
 More than 420 species have been recorded in the park, many of which are either endemic or near-endemic.
 One of the best areas for birding is Nsumo Pan, where innumerable waterbird species come to breed and feed alongside the park’s hippos during the rainy season (October to February).
 Guided walks through Mkhuze’s Fig Forest can be booked at Mantuma Camp, and offer the opportunity to spot area specials including broad-billed rollers and southern-banded snake eagles.
 Elsewhere in the park, rarities like the Neergaard’s sunbird and the Pel’s fishing owl have also been spotted.Continue to 5 of 8 below.

 05 of 08

 Staying in the Park

-With so much to explore within the park, you should plan to spend at least two or three full days there.
-For those that prefer a touch of luxury, Nhlonhlela Bush Lodge offers exclusive en-suite rooms, as well as the services of a cook, caretaker and private field ranger.
-However, most visitors choose to stay at Mantuma Camp, where accommodations range from two-bed safari tents to six-bed cottages.
+With so much to explore, you should plan to spend at least two full days in the park.
+Nhlonhlela Bush Lodge offers exclusive group accommodation for up to eight guests and includes the services of a cook, caretaker and private field ranger.
+Most visitors choose to stay at the main Mantuma Camp, where accommodations range from two-bed safari tents to six-bed cottages.
 The camp’s self-catering chalets are perhaps the best bet, offering private bathrooms, comfortable bedrooms and ample cooking facilities.
-Each one has a paved verandah with a dedicated braai area, so that you can experience South Africa’s greatest culinary tradition for yourself.Continue to 4 of 8 below.
+Each one has a paved veranda with a dedicated braai area.
+There is also a campsite with hot water ablutions and limited generator electricity near the eMshopi Gate.Continue to 6 of 8 below.

 06 of 08